colt6418/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Yippee this is my first page yaay
 ---
+I don't know what I'm doing lol